DiamondLightSource/islatu/paper.md

 taking arguments where necessary, and using metadata scraped from the raw data files wherever possible.

-As well as the abovedescribed Python API, `islatu` also features a command-line interface.
+As well as the above-described Python API, `islatu` also features a command-line interface.
 This application is used at the I07 beamline at Diamond [@nicklin2016diamond] to process reflectivity data immediately after acquisition.
 The command-line